 Water Quality Individual Permit for Concentrated Animal Feeding Operations

-If none of the following statements are true, your CAFO does not qualify for this individual permit and must obtain coverage under the general permit.
+If none of the following statements are true, you must obtain coverage under the CAFO general permit.

 - Your CAFO is within one mile of coastal natural resource areas.